 Studio 144, June 2016. © Thierry Bal

-John Hansard Gallery are getting excited about the move in Spring 207 to our new location in Southampton’s Guildhall Square, marking our long-awaited purpose-built, city centre gallery space as part of a brand new arts complex for Southampton.
+John Hansard Gallery are getting excited about the move in 2017 to our new location in Southampton’s Guildhall Square, marking our long-awaited, purpose-built city centre gallery space as part of a brand new arts complex for Southampton.

 As part of Studio 144